kilipan/nasin-toki/README.md

 Like all particles, it does not have any semantic meaning.
 The direct object in sentences is either the *patient* of an action or the *stimulus* of an experience.

 The *patient* of an action is the thing that the subject changes by performing the action that is described by the predicate.

 Example: `soweli li pakala e kasi` - "The animal breaks off the plant."

 The *stimulus* is something the subject percieves, feels, or thinks.

 Example: `mi lukin e mun` - "I watch the stars."

 We do not use `e` to mark indirect (prepositional) objects.
 They are neither patient nor stimulus.
 They are instead marked by prepositions.

 Example: `mi pali lon tomo` - "I work in the room."
 Note the difference: `mi pali e tomo` - "I build a room."

 We also don't use `e` when the prepositional phrase follows `li` directly.

 Example: `ona li tawa tomo` - "They go to the house."
 Note the difference: `ona li tawa e tomo` - "They [physically] move the house."

-Examples:
+Finally, `e` can *never* occur inside of phrases, e.g. in the subject.

+More examples:
 `waso li mama e waso lili` - "The bird cares for the chicks."
 `jan Ali li sona e toki Alapi e toki Lasina e toki Inli e toki Putonwa` - "Ali knows Arabic, Latin, English, and Mandarin."